Kodžadžik: History

 The carpenters of the upper castle, who were also exempt from taxes, were: Gjin Drodgjeri; Bogiçe, son of Gjin; and Aleko, son of Gjin.

+During the Ottoman era, the local population converted to Islam and adopted a Turkish identity.
 Kodžadžik is known for the house of Mustafa Kemal Atatürk's parents.
 The memorial house of Kemal Atatürk's father was reconstructed in Kodžadžik.